 For an authentic taste of the valley, don’t miss the Indio International Tamale Festival, where dozens of homemade tamales with creative flavors (hello pumpkin, vegan green chile, and chocolate cherry!) delight.
 And of course, there’s the date shake.
 Many local eateries serve up creamy, ice-cold shakes made with the Coachella Valley’s favorite fruit — our preferred way to chill on a warm desert day.
 Sip yours while strolling through the date groves and citrus trees at Shields Date Garden & Café, an Indio mainstay since 1924.

 History & Entertainment

-Other must-see Indio attractions include the Coachella Valley History Museum, home to the world’s only date museum; the Empire Polo Grounds, where, when Coachella Music Festival isn’t in full swing, weekly polo matches are held January through April (bring your blanket and picnic lunch and call it a date); and Fantasy Springs Resort Casino, one of the most luxurious hotels in Indio known for its 2,000-plus slot machines, a regular lineup of touring acts, and late-night laser bowling.
+Other must-see Indio attractions include the Coachella Valley History Museum, home to the world’s only date museum; the Riverside County Fairgrounds, host site of the Riverside County Fair and Date Festival; the Empire Polo Grounds, where, when music festival season isn’t in full swing, weekly polo matches are held January through April (bring your blanket and picnic lunch and call it a date); and Fantasy Springs Resort Casino, one of the most luxurious hotels in Indio known for its 2,000-plus slot machines, a regular lineup of touring acts, and late-night laser bowling.

 Scroll down to learn more about the City of Indio.